 Narcissistic leaders can bring down an organization even when they are trying to build it up.
-Work by Galvin, Lange, and Ashforth (2015) uses extant organizational research findings to propose a new theory that may explain why this is so.
+New research (Galvin, Lange, & Ashforth, 2015) uses extant organizational research findings to propose a new theory that may explain why this is so.
 They say that something called narcissistic organizational identification is to blame, and they demonstrate several ways that it happens and discuss how we can make sure this phenomenon doesn’t end up ruining businesses.

 THE GOOD: ORGANIZATIONAL IDENTIFICATION